chrisharrison/personal-2021/content/pages/cv.md

 * Black Tree Gaming is the company behind [Nexus Mods](https://nexusmods.com).
 The website hosts 300k gaming mods.
 The user base is 26 million strong and there have been over 4.6 billion mod downloads to date.
 * August 2020 I introduced a domain events system into the architecture to handle communication between the various microservices.
 * Sep - Dec 2020 I architected a notifications microservice to completely replace the way user notifications are delivered on the site.
 The 70 legacy notifications were part of a monolithic app embedded throughout the business logic.
 I replaced the trigger points with a set of domain events and wrote a new service in Ruby to fan out those domain events to user notifications.
 The deployment configuration was written in Kube/Helm.
 * Jan 2021 I replaced the way that mod searching worked throughout the site.
 The original mechanism used SQL to search a single table.
 I added a series of new domain events to reflect changes to mods into an Elasticsearch instance.
 All the queries were then converted to use Elasticsearch.
-Considering the original SQL queries had of 30 different filtering, ordering and search options - there were many challenges.
+Considering the original SQL queries had 30 different filtering, ordering and search options - there were many challenges.
 * March 2021 I embarked on a project to reduce the ratio of reads/writes on a legacy MySQL cluster that serves 30,000 queries per second.

 ### Technical lead, Funeral Guide Ltd